Indonesia: Bali booms, Jakarta stable

 Rental yields good, but property investment may be unattractive for foreigners

-Gross rental yields on high-end properties in Jakarta remain high, ranging from 8.6% to 9.6%, according to Global Property Guide research.
+Gross rental yields on high-end properties in Jakarta range from 7.4% to 8.5%, according to Global Property Guide research conducted in July 2018.
 Yet due to strong demand for high-end apartments, prices have risen significantly in recent years, eventually causing lower rental yields than the 10% to 13% yields prevailing five years ago.

 On Bali, lower rental yields can be earned, ranging from 3.8% to 5.0%.